TrollInstallerX/Installing/README.md

-# TrollInstallerX the Fastest and Most Reliable TrollStore Installer has Released! - Full Guide
+# TrollInstallerX - The fastest and most reliable trollStore installer has released!
 TrollInstallerX is a tool that helps you set up TrollStore easily.
 It's designed to work well and be simple to use.
 It's also really fast and can install TrollStore on new devices in just a few seconds.

 ![TrolllnstallerX](https://github.com/TrollInstallerX/Installing/assets/166096423/5e6fca84-da5c-4272-ae0a-0c3797ceb98e)